“Youngsters will never — not ever — pass up a second helping.” — Publishers Weekly

 Join two endearing siblings for a smorgasbord of fun in Lauren Child’s witty story about the triumph of imagination over proclivity.

-People Who Read I Will Never Not Ever Eat a Tomato Also Read
+Buy other books like I Will Never Not Ever Eat a Tomato

 Apt not to be satiated with one serving of this appetizing fare, youngsters will never—not ever—pass up a second helping. —Publishers Weekly